3o14r473/GUIDE_how-to-install-dwm-in-qubesos/README.md

     /usr/local/bin/qxterm [dom0 terminal emulator] [domU terminal emulator]

-If you intend to use different terminal emulators for some domU qubes, you will have to use something more complex like this:
+If you intend to use different types of terminal emulators for some domU qubes, you will have to use something more complex like this:

 	#!/bin/sh